 When I read back through the entire passage, I see a progression of intimacy that I had not seen before.

-The Psalms are filled exhortations (encouragement, urging) to be thankful and praise God.
-We can easily gloss over the ubiquitous examples and urging to give thanks and praise to God and miss the essence and significance of thanksgiving.
+The Psalms are filled exhortations (encouragement, urging) us to be thankful and to praise God.
+We can easily gloss over the many examples and frequent reminders that we should give thanks and praise to God.
+We can easily miss the essence and significance of thanksgiving.

-The decades and generations that have passed have dulled our collective memory of the savage reality of the Civil War, the collective anxiety of a nation coming apart at the seams with no certain future.
-The Civil War divided families and threatened to undo the nation.
+The decades and generations that have passed may have dulled our memories of the brutal reality of the Civil War.
+More Americans died in the Civil War than any other war.
+Anyone who has seen a Civil War surgeon’s tolls can imagine the brutality of it.
+Beyond the physical toll, Americans experienced the collective anxiety of a nation coming apart at the seams.
+The Civil War divided a nation, divided families and threatened an uncertain future.

-The Psalms were penned (many of them) by King David, who reigned at the acme of the Jewish nation.
+The Psalms were penned (many of them) by King David, who reigned at the height of the glory of the Jewish nation.
 But David’s life was a rollercoaster of ups and downs.
 Continue reading →